-This Option includes the following strategies to enable financial sustainability over the 10 years of the Long Term Financial Plan:
+This Option includes the following strategies to enable financial sustainability over the 10 years of the Long-Term Financial Plan:

-- An additional permanent SRV from 1 July 2023 a 44.5% overall increase in rates (including assumed rate peg).
-The impact on residential, business and farming rating under this proposal would typically be 26.5% (including expected rate peg). - Productivities and improvements: \$1.3M of productivities and improvements as detailed in the Rating Review Technical Paper. - Funding for existing maintenance service levels from 1 July 2023: \$2.4M of additional transport, stormwater and building maintenance funding as determined in the indicative SRV funding allocation. - Funding for building capacity from 1 July 2023: \$1M of operational capacity building funding for governance / strategy, capacity building and transitions management as detailed in the Rating Review Technical Paper. - Adequate funding capital asset renewal from 1 July 2023: \$2.5M of additional transport, stormwater and building asset renewal funding as determined in the indicative SRV funding allocation.
+An additional permanent SRV from 1 July 2023 - a 38% overall increase in rates (including rate peg).
+The impact on residential, business and farming rating under this proposal would typically be 27.7% (including expected rate peg).

+Productivities and improvements: \$1.3M of productivities and improvements as detailed in the Rating Review Technical Paper.

+Funding for existing maintenance service levels from 1 July 2023: \$2.3M of additional transport, stormwater and other asset maintenance funding as determined in the indicative SRV funding allocation.

+Funding for building capacity from 1 July 2023: \$1M of operational capacity building funding for governance / strategy and capacity building as detailed in the Rating Review Technical Paper.

+Adequate funding capital asset renewal from 1 July 2023: \$2M of additional transport, stormwater and other asset renewal funding as determined in the indicative SRV funding allocation.